Epix-Incorporated/Adonis/README.md

 ### Method 1 (recommended): Official Roblox Model

 1. [Take a copy](https://www.roblox.com/library/7510622625/) of the Adonis loader model from the Roblox Library
-2. Insert the model into Studio using the Toolbox, and place it under `ServerScriptService` (do not leave it in the Workspace!)
+2. Insert the model into Studio using the Toolbox, and place it under `ServerScriptService` (do not leave it in the `Workspace`!)

 ### Method 2: GitHub Releases